 Our performance in Michigan proves a compelling case study on our potential to disrupt a market for the better.
 Since its launch in 2014, the Michigan iLottery has accounted for a growing percentage of gross sales from Instants in Michigan.
-In the most recent fiscal year ended September 30, 2020, our iLottery Penetration of Instants Sales was 43.7% and iLottery Penetration of Total Sales was 39.1%.
-From fiscal year 2014 to 2020, compounded annual growth rate (CAGR) of Michigan Instants sales was 25.8%, and the CAGR of Michigan gross sales over the same period was 10.5% iLottery Gross Sales / Capita from Instants
+In the most recent fiscal year of the Michigan iLottery ended September 30, 2020, our iLottery Penetration of Instants sales was 43.7% and iLottery Penetration of total sales was 34.0%.
+From fiscal year 2014 to 2020, compounded annual growth rate (CAGR) of Michigan Instants sales was 25.7%, and the CAGR of Michigan gross sales over the same period was 13.7%.